Show, Don't Tell: Learn to Screencast

-Screencastify is a great option for browser-based screencasting.
-It's a Chrome extension that can be installed from the Chrome Web Store.
+Screencastify is a great option for browser-based screencasting and an ideal starting point.
+It's a free Chrome extension that can be installed from the Chrome Web Store.
 Once installed, just launch from the Chrome tool bar.

 Screencastify records whatever happens on your computer's screen, and can also capture your webcam if you choose.
 It's pretty simple to use!

 There is a free version and a paid version of Screencastify.
-The main difference with the paid version is the length you can record, additional post-production options for cropping and trimming the video, and the removal of the Screencastify watermark.
+The main differences with the paid version are that you can record for longer, you get additional post-production options for cropping and trimming the video, you can export the audio and/or video to your computer, and the removal of the Screencastify watermark.

 Install Screencastify on your computer or Chromebook.
 When setting up, make sure you enable the microphone, Camera and access to Google Drive.

 First, find your ID number on the Slides (above)

 Learn the skill if you don't know how to do it.
 Then plan how you will explain and demonstrate that skill in less than 60 seconds.

 Create a 60 second (max) video tutorial demonstrating how to perform that task .
 Once you're done, publish your finished video to Drive, and change the permissions to Anyone with the link can View

 Keep it short, sharp and to the point.
 If you need to do a second take (or third or fourth...) then keep doing it until you're happy with it!